 Ladd Keith: [00:38:09] Thanks, Sarah.

-And if you liked this podcast, don't forget to rate or review it and subscribe the more great episodes.
-If you want more information, have any questions for the speakers or we'd like to offer.
-Please reach out to us via our website.
+Sarah LeRoy: and the USGS Southwest CASC.
+If you liked this podcast, don't forget to rate or review it and subscribe for more great episodes.
+A special thanks to our production crew, Skye Aney and Reanna Burnett.
+If you want more information, have any questions for the speakers or would like to offer feedback, please reach out to us via our websites.